oilulio/Cisolate/README.md

 Once processing has started on a board, other tabs (initially greyed out) become selectable as the different elements of the analysis complete.

+Note : The provided jar files for v2.0 are compiled for Java 1.7, and should run on that and later JVMs.

 <b>Instructions</b>

 With suitable permissions, jar file can be clicked on to run GUI.
 Alternatively type : java -jar Cisloate.jar, which starts GUI but also prints command line instructions.

-In GUI, initially select a file to open (.bmp or .jpg); select maximum number of processors to use (default is all); select optimisation iterations for Drill and Mill paths respectively (Default 20); select (via Create menu) what files should be produced (e.g. G-Code); select (Optimisations menu) which optimisations should be run; and confirm (Settings) whether copper traces are black or white in the image.
+In GUI, initially select a file to open (.bmp or .jpg); select maximum number of processors to use (default is all); select optimisation replications (Settings-Replications) for Drill and Mill paths respectively (Default 20); select (via Settings-Create menu) what files should be produced (e.g. G-Code); select (Settings-Optimisations menu) which optimisations should be run; and confirm (Settings-Image) whether copper traces are black or white in the image.
 Then press 'Start Processing'.
 May take minutes to complete processing, dependent on processor type and board size.
 Results appear as they are calculated.

 <b>Coding Style</b>